jeremyrode/GoogleSheetsDataLogger/README.md

 To see the actual dates, click on column A and set the Format to Number -> Date Time.

 ![Output Spreadsheet](doc/example.png "Example")

+This code is extracted from a [sump monitorying system that also captures data from an ADS1115 ADC, uses some IIR filtering and min/max processing.](https://github.com/jeremyrode/sumpmonitor)